malyzajko/daisy/doc/documentation.md

 To note about the input language:

-  * Function bodies may consist of arithmetic expressions, including square root and the most common transcendental functions (sin, cos, tan, exp, log) and immutable variable definitions ('val z = ').
+  * Function bodies may consist of arithmetic expressions, including square root and the most common transcendental functions (sin, cos, tan, exp, log), immutable variable definitions (`val z = `) and operations over Daisy's `Vector` and `Matrix` data types (see all operations in `library/Vector.scala`).

   * The require clause must specify the ranges (i.e. lower AND upper bounds) for all input variables.

-  * The ensuring clause is optional in general, but may be required for certain functionalities like for instance mixed-precision tuning.
+  * The ensuring clause is optional in general, but may be required for certain functionality like for instance mixed-precision tuning.

   * The notation `x +/- e` defines an absolute roundoff error of magnitude 'e' on the variable 'x'.